Mon-Sat, 11am-4am; Sun, noon-3am

 1 at Christopher St.-Sheridan Sq.; A, B, C, D, E, F, M at W. 4th St.-Washington Sq.

 It’s been almost forty years since the Stonewall Riots, but the now-grizzled crowd at Julius around the corner has hardly budged.
-This weathered West Village tavern is not only New York’s oldest gay bar, but one of its very oldest barrooms – it’s been in continuous operation since 1864.
+This weathered West Village tavern is not only New York’s oldest gay bars, but also one of its very oldest barrooms – it’s been in continuous operation since 1864.
 It’s ridden out Prohibition as a speakeasy, lured Broadway starlets downtown for its famous burgers, and played host to the Sip-In of 1966, when a group of gay men demanded bar service at a time when homosexuals could not legally assemble.
 Julius is a bit worse for the wear, however, and it doesn’t immediately seem like a gay scene; only a few back-room rainbow scarves set it apart from any other male-heavy, ramshackle sports bar.
 But the yellowing newspaper clippings and wall of signed head shots recall the bar’s storied past—as does the graying crowd, putting back bottles and five-dollar burgers from the grill in the corner.
 As trendier gay bars wash over the West Village, Julius soldiers on, unchanged.

 Picnics with a view, roller-skating nostalgia, and a party for gay headbangers.